Understanding Oak Grades

 To further describe oak, French mills add letters.
 So a typical oak grade might be;

-This stands for Q = Quercus/latin for oak, F denotes that the board has been cut straight at the sawmill, 2/3 shows the it is a mix of grade 2 and grade 3, and finally the x denotes that a small amount of lighter colour sapwood is allowed in the grade.
+This stands for Q = Quercus/latin for oak, F denotes that the board has had its edges trimmed straight at the sawmill, 2/3 shows the it is a mix of grade 2 and grade 3, and finally the x denotes that a small amount of lighter colour sapwood is allowed in the grade.